 There will be several places in which religious ideas are fully in view.
 A little background in the Christian tradition would be helpful, but not mandatory.
 To be clear, religious ideas will be on the table for discussion, though religion is only one lens that will be employed.
 There is plenty of room for a plurality of perspectives - and if you have religious identity, please know that you have full freedom to draw upon that as a resource.
 In fact, it is encouraged.
 But please do so, not merely by quoting a religious text, but by putting your own skillful reasoning to use in articulating your thoughts.
 Use your own religious imagination, rooted in your tradition.
 Assignments and Grades:

-Attendance and Participation 25% (250 points) Weekly Blogposts 30% (10 x 30 points = 300) Review Essay 20% (200 points) Final Essay/Project 25% (250 points)

-All assignments will be submitted through Canvas/e-learning as directed.
+Attendance and Participation 25% (250 points) Weekly Reflections 30% (10 x 30 points = 300) Review Essay 20% (200 points) Final Essay/Project 25% (250 points) All assignments will be submitted through Canvas/e-learning as directed.
 Students will receive $\frac{1}{2}$ credit for all late assignments up to one week from the due date.
 Assignments more than one week late will not be accepted.
 Grading for assignments will be based on 1) the accuracy of your understanding of the material; 2) the organization and clarity of your writing; 3) the persuasiveness of your arguments; and, 4) not least, your focus on responding to questions as asked.
+A minimum grade of B is required to earn Academic points towards your Honors Completion Requirements.
+(Exception: Honors Quest I and II sections require a C).
+Once you have earned your final grade in this course, please upload the course information and final grade from your Unofficial Transcript into your Honors Canvas Cohort: Honors Completion module to earn Honors Completion credit.
 Attendance and Participation: Since this is a discussion-based class, attendance is vital and assumed.
 Except for emergencies, absences must be cleared with the instructor prior to class.
 Students will be permitted one absence over the course of the semester.
-A second absence will lower the course grade by 1⁄2 a letter grade, and a third or fourth absence by an additional full letter grade each.
+A second absence will lower the course grade by $\frac{1}{2}$ a letter grade, and a third or fourth absence by an additional full letter grade each.
 Students cannot receive credit for the class if there are more than four absences.